apostrophecms/apostrophe-documentation/tutorials/advanced-development/advanced-pieces-topics/overriding-piece-urls.md

 > Since this method takes a callback, we can invoke APIs to figure out the `_url` if we really need to.
-Notice that we add URLs to many pieces at once, so we must iterate over the array, not just set one.
+Notice that we add URLs to many pieces at once, so we must iterate over the array and handle all of them.